isomerpages/moe-tampinespri/_our-learning-experiences/Co Curricular Activities/Digital Media.md

 The students are required to fix up and programme the Makebot, also known as Mbot.
 The Mbot can be programmed to perform a variety of tasks, such as moving along tracks, being a simple smart-home controller and a simple card scanner.

 ![](/images/DigitalMedia.png)

+##### **Drone flying during CCA**

+The latest edition to the club is drone flying.
+Students learn to fly the drones free-style or by coding.
+They fly them through obstacle courses, and take photos and videos with them.